jgoke1/CRISPR_hands_on/README.md

 <h2>Introduction</h2>

-**Why Nextflow?:** I think its easier to use and simplifies the design and execution of bioinformatics complex workflows, enabling reproducibility and scalability across diverse computing environments.
+**Why Nextflow?:** In my opinion, it makes extremely complicated workflows more accessible and easier to build and execute, which in turn makes them more reproducible and scalable across different types of computer settings.
 ## Summary of some of the Beneifits:

 -   **Reproducibility:** Ensures consistent results across different